stalj/prg-basics/07-Arrays/06-Arrays.md

    Numbers as a string: 7-3-8-5-2
    ```

-1. Write a program that, for the given array of real numbers, displays the number of elements that are greater than the given value entered from the keyboard.
+1. Write a program that, for the given array of real numbers, prints the number of elements that are greater than the given value entered from the keyboard.

 1. Write a program to separate even and odd numbers of a given array of integers.
 Put all even numbers first, and then odd numbers.